Thanks to the newest updates of FoodDocs - mobile App, you can fill your HACCP monitoring sheets conveniently on your phone or tablet.

 What happens when a restaurant fails a health inspection?

 After the inspection, your business will receive a restaurant food inspection report listing the positive and negative aspects identified during the inspection.
-Yes, you will be praised for meeting requirements, and it will feel amazing!
+Yes, you will be praised for meeting your requirements, and it will feel amazing!
 On the other hand, your violations will be explained to you, and you will be given a timeframe to complete the required improvements.

 Noncritical violations and critical violations may include, but are not limited to: